-Many of those reading this will recall the announcement from the FSB (Russia’s main security service) that it had “shut down” the ransomware (and “ransomware as a service” or RaaS) gang REvil, by searching and detaining 14 alleged members of the organisation (see a report on this in the New York Times here).
+Many of those reading this will recall the announcement from the FSB (Russia’s main security service) that it had “shut down” the ransomware (and “ransomware as a service” or RaaS) gang REvil, by searching and detaining 14 alleged members of the organization (see a report on this in the New York Times).

 At the time the arrests were announced, in January of 2022, Russia alleged that it had made the arrests at the behest of the US government.

 The arrests occurred shortly before Russia’s invasion of Ukraine.
 Suffice it to say there has not been much cooperation between Russia and the US government since that occurred.

 While Russian officials initially claimed that the group had been “wiped out” by the arrests, there are now multiple reports (see ‘REvil Ransomware Attacks Resume, But Operators are Unknown’ and ‘REvil ransomware returns: New malware sample confirms gang is back’) that REvil is back up and running, and has been since late April of this year.

 While there has been some speculation that the new REvil website and some new attacks that used its software were “copycats”, more recent information (reported on in the links above) appears to demonstrate that at least some of the original REvil members are behind the new website and attacks.